List of New York City Subway yards: Pitkin Yard

-Track connections from the yard connect both railroad north to Euclid Avenue and railroad south past Grant Avenue on the IND Fulton Street Line.
+Track connections from the yard connect both west (railroad north) to Euclid Avenue and east (railroad south) past Grant Avenue on the IND Fulton Street Line.
 This allows trains to be added or removed from service in either direction.

 The site for Pitkin Yard was approved by the Board of Estimate on February 8, 1940 in order to serve the extension of the Fulton Street Line.
 The total cost for the acquiring the property for the yard was estimated to be $773,000 for 30 acres.
 The yard opened on November 28, 1948 along with the extension of the IND Fulton Street Line to Euclid Avenue.
-Previously an open-air yard, from 1972 to 1973 the Linden Plaza & Towers Apartment Complex, consisting of several 15-to-17-story apartment buildings, was constructed on a concrete deck on top of this yard.
+Previously an open-air yard, from 1972 to 1973, the Linden Plaza & Towers Apartment Complex, consisting of several 15-to-17-story apartment buildings, was constructed on a concrete deck on top of this yard.

 Rockaway Park Yard

 Rockaway Park Yard is located in Rockaway Park, Queens.
-It is an eight-track layup yard for the R46s and R179 on the A and the Rockaway Park Shuttle, although they are primarily maintained at the Pitkin Yard in Brooklyn.
+It is an eight-track layup yard for the R46s, R179s and R211As on the A and the Rockaway Park Shuttle.
+General maintenance of the cars is performed at Pitkin Yard.
 Seven tracks lie geographically north of the station platform, while another lies geographically south.

 This yard is adjacent to Rockaway Park–Beach 116th Street.
 Like the IND Rockaway Line itself, the Rockaway Yard was originally a yard for the Rockaway Beach Branch of the Long Island Rail Road.
-It included a water tower, and a roundhouse.
+It included a water tower and a roundhouse.